 The ER sent me home several times in a 2 week period.
 Even though sufficient tests had been done to find the LG infection in my hip and as a result I went septic.
 Which was discovered by a different hospital.
 I had to have emergency surgery on my hip resulting in being unable to work unable to...
 Read more »

 Difficult case but you have significant damages.
 Suggest you get a copy of the records of the two hospitals.
 If they ask for a reason just say "insurance issue."
 Under the Electronic records Act you can get the records as cheap as $5 per disc!
-If they say "would you like us to print them out,"...Read more »
+If they say "would you like us to print...Read more »

 A co-worker of mine recently suffered two strokes because his doctor prescribed him two medications that are NOT supposed to be taken at the same time.
 The doctor was fired after it was discovered that the mix of these medications caused the strokes.
 What are my co-workers chances...
 Read more »

 How do I sue doctor for malpractice in Oregon?
 This is 3rd family member, that was a patient.
 Mom, Dad & Uncle, all passed with this "Dr's care".
 At scheduled appt for #3 round, was given life expectancy.
-When my Dad said he was going to go to the Cancer Center in Arizona, Dr. advised not to go...
+When my Dad said he was going to go to the Cancer Center in Arizona, Dr....
 Read more »

 This would be what we call medical malpractice, and it happens because we are humans and prone to errors.
 Hopefully she did not have any bad reactions.
 If she did, then you would have a good medical malpractice case.
 If she was not harmed, there is still a small case, but not worth much (I settled...Read more »